alesordo/alesordo.github.io/README.md

 ## How to deploy this website online
 There are [many ways](https://jekyllrb.com/docs/deployment/third-party/#:~:text=Sites%20on%20GitHub%20Pages%20are,Jekyll%2Dpowered%20website%20for%20free.) to deploy Jekyll websites remotely.
 What I used are GitHub pages.
 If you want to take a look at how they work, refer to the [original guide by GitHub](https://docs.github.com/en/pages/quickstart).

+This repository includes a GitHub Actions workflow for GitHub Pages.
+In the repository settings, set **Pages > Build and deployment > Source** to **GitHub Actions**.
+Then configure repository variables for public build values such as `SITE_URL` and `SITE_BASEURL`, and repository secrets for `CONTACT_FORM_ENDPOINT` and `CLOUDFLARE_TURNSTILE_SITE_KEY`.

+The environment-variable setup is meant for the included GitHub Actions workflow or any Jekyll build that first runs `scripts/write_env_config.rb` and passes `.jekyll-env.yml` through `--config`.
+GitHub Pages' native branch-based build does not expose repository secrets to Jekyll or run custom pre-build scripts.
+If you add a new configurable value, declare it in `config/env.yml`, add it to `.env.example`, and expose it in the workflow `env:` block if GitHub Actions needs it.

 ## Credits
 1. [portfolYOU](https://github.com/YoussefRaafatNasry/portfolYOU) *a theme by YoussefRaafatNasry*